robertscotthoward/PhoenixCodingAcademy/README.md

 * **Author**, where you create courses, assignments, test questions, and other curriculum components.
 What you choose to do at any time is what you are.

-The content in this course will be created by any participant (author).
-[Git Workflow](./pages/GitWorkflow.md) is just one of the modern techniques for a community of creators (e.g. developers, teachers, authors) to work together to create a product.
+Any participant (author) will create the content in this school.
+[Git Workflow](./pages/GitWorkflow.md) is just one of the modern techniques for a community of creators (e.g. developers, teachers, authors) to work together to create a product in a well-managed manner.
 This course is the product, and so Git Workflow will be taught to all learners and used by all authors.

 > *Always strive to be the teacher because no-one learns more than the teacher.*